ychappyman/SSHTGBot/.github/README_en.md

 ### Preparations

 1. A Telegram bot Token.
 Search for BotFather in Telegram, create a new Bot, and obtain the API Token.
 2. Your Telegram user ID.
-To obtain: Send a message to the Bot, visit https://api.telegram.org/bot<your bot token>/getupdates to get the Chat ID.
+To obtain: Send a message to the Bot, visit `https://api.telegram.org/bot<your_bot_token>/getUpdates` to get the Chat ID.
 3. A Render account (for deployment)
 4. Your host account information (including SSH username, password, and SSH address)